tanya02dev/FUTURE_ML_01/README.md

 This project demonstrates how Machine Learning can be applied to business forecasting problems.

 By analyzing historical sales patterns and generating future predictions, the model provides insights that can support inventory management, financial planning, and business decision-making.

+## Author

+### **Tanya Balu**<br>
+BE Computer Science <br>
+Machine Learning Intern – Future Interns

+## Internship Project

+This project was completed as part of the Machine Learning Internship at Future Interns.
+The task focused on building a sales forecasting model using historical business data, applying data preprocessing, time-based feature engineering, regression-based forecasting, model evaluation, and visualization techniques.